Stuller’s Top 5 Platinum Questions Answered

 What people don’t always know is—

-Platinum cobalt is slightly magnetic because of its similar structure to nickel.
-This alloy is ferromagnetic, so it should be kept away from magnetic bench shavings.
-Also, a magnet can be used to determine if a jewelry item is made from platinum cobalt.
+Platinum cobalt sticks to magnets due to its cobalt content.
+It should be kept segregated from other bench sweeps.
+Also, a magnet can be used to determine if a platinum jewelry item is made from platinum cobalt.

 Did you know: We use three different types of platinum here at Stuller—